FadyWaheed11/UI-Automation-Best-Practices/README.md

   - Main part which contains our framework
   - Test part which contains our test scenarios
   - ![Screenshot 2022-11-29 201354](https://user-images.githubusercontent.com/41761100/204613691-451500e4-b709-4ad9-ba8d-4afddb4a5843.png)
-## Test Scenario
-* Our test scenario is to go to [Ecommerce-Website](https://magento.softwaretestingboard.com/)
-* Create a new account
-  - Use different email for each run by using the machine date as a part of the email
-* Fill new address form
-* Go to men section
-* Go to hoodies and sweatshirts section
-* Add random hoodies and sweatshirts to the cart, I mean by random is:
-  - Random colour from the available ones
-  - Random size
-* Validation on the cart section:
-  - Validate on the total price
-  - Validate on the count of added hoodies
 ## POM
 * Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
 * The advantage of the model is that it reduces code duplication and improves test maintenance.